DakotaLMartinez/intro_to_sinatra/README.md

   // ...
 ```

-Now, let's try this out by visiting our app in the react dev server and filling in the form with these values:
+Now, let's try this out by visiting our app in the react dev server and seeing if we can see the form data from react within our sinatra api backend.
+We'll be using the following values:

 **imgUrl**
 ```